 Charlie’s Corner is the domain of Charlie, the furry four-legged lady’s man of Market Common.
 Each month, he’ll share information to help all new, visiting, and existing doggie community members get the most out of life alongside their human companions.
 Here, we’ll feature his reflections on what it’s like to be a dashing downtown doggie, as he reminds all of us how to play well together.
-This November, Charlie recounts the story of his escape from Hurricane Florence and has a travel adventure.
-Along the way there are many unexpected surprises…

 “Last month, when we got wind that the hurricane was coming, my Grammy, Joanne and I decided that the best recourse was to avoid delay, and to get out of town while the getting was good!
-City officials were about to sound the alarm we thought, and be wanted to beat the traffic, so we left well before there was any evacuation mandate.
+City officials were about to sound the alarm we thought, and we wanted to beat the traffic, so we left well before there was any evacuation mandate.
 That left us a little more leisure time to plan where we wanted go and what we would do there.

 I just love riding in the car so I voted for a road trip.
 Luckily, Joanne was up for that idea, and so we decided to go to Washington D.C. to visit her brother, which would make him my grand-uncle.

 So I bid all my squirrel and duck friends goodbye, and took a last visit to all my favorite trees in Grand Park too.
-Then I grabbed a few of the chewiest chew toys, my blanket, and I was off.
+Then I grabbed a few of my chewiest chew toys, my blanket, and I was off.
 We listened to music on the way up, and I looked out the window at everyone and everything, which just never gets old.

 Washington was so different from Myrtle Beach.
 For starters, there aren’t any palm trees.
 And there’s a lot, and I mean a lot of traffic.
 The buildings are huge, and really close together in a lot of areas.
 It feels very expansive and spread out, which I like.

 We spent the next few days having all kinds of fun— playing a friendly tug of war with our collective chew toys, chasing one another around my grand-uncle’s living room, and curling up on the sofa to watch TV.
 We even shared the same dog dish.
 It was a glorious few days of connecting deeper with my maltipoo roots as reflected back to me in the eyes of my newest friend.